Farra d'Isonzo: Main sights

 The palace of Calice (1728) stands out next to the modern buildings that were rebuilt after the war.
 It is the administrative seat of the comune and housed important landowners' villas.
 An intense and lively cultural life has developed here, and there are numerous institutions like the centre dedicated the poet Riccardo Pitteri, who wrote about this country and chose it as a summer resort.
 There is also a retirement home, and in Borgo Grotta there is a museum documenting the agricultural society of the region of Friuli.

 In Borgo Zuppini stands the 17th-century Church of the Immaculate Conception, built by Count Giovanni Battista Zuppini between 1665 and 1669.
 It is the oldest church in the archidiocese named after the Immaculate Conception.

 Observatory

 The Farra d'Isonzo Observatory (Osservatorio Astronomico di Farra d'Isonzo, obs.code: 595), where minor planets have been discovered, and a town library are among the other facilities found there.

-For several years there has been a renowned musical academy here, promoting an annual chamber music competition for young musicians of the Alpe-Adria, and various concerts are held in the splendid chamber of the parochial oratory.
-Among other music is the "Gruppo Vocale", a men's choir of recent origin, but already boasting an impressive series of successes with its repertory of classical, popular and religious music.
+For several years there has been an established musical academy here, promoting an annual chamber music competition for young musicians of the Alpe-Adria, and various concerts are held in the chamber of the parochial oratory.
+Among other music is the "Gruppo Vocale", a men's choir of recent origin, but already boasting a significant series of successes with its repertory of classical, popular and religious music.